briandrum/codes.forchagrin.com/_chapters/chapter-137-architectural-board-of-review.md

 ## 137.05   Chairman and secretary of board

-One member of the Architectural Board of Review shall be elected Chairman and shall be responsible for the proper administration of the Board’s work.
+One member of the Architectural Board of Review shall be elected Chairman and shall be responsible for the proper administration of the Board's work.
 One member of the Board shall act as Secretary and shall keep, or cause to be kept, in the Village Hall a complete record of all meetings of the Board and of all transactions handled by the Board.